 For more accommodation options Hotels.com – Top Destination London

 In honesty, I did learn plenty of history about London in the old days and things that went on in the past.
+London was not safe in those days.
 For me, though it was the way it was delivered that frightened me and the girls.
 Mark really enjoyed the way it was done and would recommend it if you are going to London and that is the kind of thing you like.

 Are the London Dungeon kids appropriate?

 I would not recommend it if you are scared easily.
 Even at times, I knew that things were coming I would still be shaking in my boots about it after it had happened!
 I also don’t think it is appropriate, in my opinion, for children.
 My girls are both really into learning about history and enjoy most things we do but they both didn’t like this at all.
 If you also have issues with the dark, strobe lights, jolting rides and genuinely just getting freaked out easily I recommend that you wait out the front of The London Dungeons for your friends!

 London Dungeon opening times